C-Dev66/friendly_chat/README.md

 <img src="https://github.com/C-Dev66/friendly_chat/blob/main/screenshots/Preview.png" alt="HomePage"/>

 # friendly_chat
 > This multi-platform application(Andoird, iOS, Web) creates a chat instance where the user can send messages into a cache.
 Updating the page in real time with swift animations provided by flutter depencies.
+Theming is applied to both iOS & Android.

 ---